HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **class** Fundamental feature used for creation of user defined types.
 **class type** Defined using class specifiers.
 The definiton starts with the class, struct or union keyword, other parts are the class name and class member declarations.
 **clog** Standard output stream for logging.
 Can for example report events in the program execution to a log file.
+**comment** Code that is ignored by the compiler.
+There are two types of comments in C++, single line where the beginning is indicated by //, and multiline that begin with /* and end with */.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.
 D